When all the stars were ready to be placed in the sky, First Woman said:

 As a small child growing up on a farm, I wandered the place with my brother, two intrepid explorers of far pastures and deep woods.
 I wanted to know every tree, to look every cow in the eye and come to know its thoughts.
 I wanted to turn over every rock in the brook and find the lurking crayfish, knowing that every single moment of time was charged with a magic that is now largely gone from my experience of the world – an electric arc of being that I now glimpse only occasionally when I glance up at the night sky and my mind is at rest.

 I understand what Morrison meant when he wrote about the need for our stories ‘not to fade off into the nothing or the nowhere’.
-For me, it connects to a desire to rekindle my earliest sense of wonder, my sense of place and who I am, my sense of being at home in this world and at one with the stars.Make a donation
+For me, it connects to a desire to rekindle my earliest sense of wonder, my sense of place and who I am, my sense of being at home in this world and at one with the stars.Support Aeon: make a one-off donation